mauriciopoppe/blog/site/content/notes/misc/software-engineering-interview-preparation.md

 produce/support, [Kubernetes](https://kubernetes.io/) is the core component in the infra of many companies and it looks like a magic box to the engineers that use it.
 {{< /interview >}}

-NOTE about picking your companies: I only interviewed with the companies that I wanted to work for, another strategy is to apply to all the top companies hoping to get multiple offers which helps during the negotiation phase.
+NOTE about picking your companies: I only interviewed with the companies that I wanted to work for which is risky, another strategy is to apply to all the top companies hoping to get multiple offers which definitely helps during the negotiation phase, during my preparation I watched videos from various founders from all of the top companies and discovered that I'd really like to work at [Stripe](https://www.youtube.com/watch?v=NprBQi0cSHU) too.

 When I was ready to interview